zizisoft/gitlock/architecture.md

 **Q: Does the SHA-256 lock rely on the SHA-1 commit ID?**

 A: No, it doesn't rely on any SHA-1.
 If it relies on any SHA-1 then the whole structure will be as weak as SHA-1.
 That's why we must write the hash value in the tag name, because tag names are stored as file name, not in a Git object pointed to by a SHA-1 hash.
 See your `.git/refs/tags` directory.
+(The only use for the SHA-1 hash is to quickly find a tag message.
+After found, it must be validated using the SHA-256 digest in the tag name.)

 **Q: Are `000`, `001` and `002` redundant?**